huningxin/webvr/explainer.md

     // Only render if a new pose is available if (pose) {
+      // Draw each view of the scene to the prescribed viewport.
+Typically if we
-      // Do we have exclusive access to the device?
-If so draw the in stereo. if (vrSession.createParameters.exclusive) {
+      // have exclusive access to the device this will draw in stereo, otherwise
-        // Draw the left eye's view to the left half of the canvas. gl.viewport(0, 0, glCanvas.width*0.5, glCanvas.height);
-        drawScene(pose.leftProjectionMatrix, pose.leftViewMatrix);

-        // Draw the right eye's view to the right half of the canvas. gl.viewport(glCanvas.width*0.5, 0, glCanvas.width*0.5, glCanvas.height);
-        drawScene(pose.rightProjectionMatrix, pose.rightViewMatrix);
-      } else {
-        // If not an exclusive session, draw a tracked mono view of the scene.
-        // Use only either the left or right matrices. gl.viewport(0, 0, glCanvas.width, glCanvas.height);
-        drawScene(pose.leftProjectionMatrix, pose.leftViewMatrix);
+      // it will usually draw in mono. for (let i in pose.views) {
+        let view = pose.views[i];
+        let viewport = vrLayer.viewports[i];

+        gl.bindFramebuffer(viewport.framebuffer);
+        gl.viewport(viewport.x, viewport.y, viewport.width, viewport.height);
+        drawScene(view.projectionMatrix, view.viewMatrix, view.eye);
       }
     }

-    // VRCanvasLayer.commit() indicates that rendering has completed and the
-    // current canvas contents should be shown on the headest.
-This should
-    // ideally be called immediately after the app is finished submitting draw
-    // commands to reduce latency.
-The promise it returns resolves when the
+    // `VRSession.requestVRFrame` returns a promise that resolves when the
     // frame has been submitted and the next frame is ready to be drawn, which
     // allows it to function as a requestAnimationFrame analog that runs at the
     // appropriate framerate for the output device (whether that's a VRDisplay
     // or the main monitor).
-    vrLayer.commit().then(OnDrawFrame);
+    vrSession.requestVRFrame().then(OnDrawFrame);
   } else {
     // No session available, so render a default mono view. gl.viewport(0, 0, glCanvas.width, glCanvas.height);